 This time of year is an especially good time to spy wisteria—the long-living, drippy purple-vining flowers that climb high and bloom from spring into early summer.
 They have a penchant for brightening up the greenery and vines that cover old New York townhouses around this time of year.

 Besides the East and West Village and Upper East and West Side, where most of those old NY homes sit, Central Park also has a quite a crop of them located at both the Wisteria Pergola around 70th St. (which are 100 years old!) and the Conservatory Garden at East 104th St.

 Here are some specific addresses if you want to check them out in person:

 - 📍E 10th Street and Stuyvesant Street, New York City

 - 📍74th West between Columbus and Central Park West

 - 📍 Stuyvesant St. off 2nd Ave.

+We’re taking a look back on some of the prettiest moments around NYC in past years!
 These charming photos will definitely transport you to a perfect purple paradise!
 Be sure to scroll through the posts with multiple pictures too.